Frequently Asked Questions

 If you've a question about Walks Around Britain, we'd love to hear it - but before you email us, it is likely the answer is covered below and you will get an answer much more quickly than by contacting us.
 If not, please get in touch... the info is at the bottom of the page.

-We launched at the start of the year our subscription-based video streaming website - like a "Netflix for Walking" - at walksaroundbritain.vhx.tv.
-This is a paid-for subscription website with access to only our current programmes and exclusive new ones too - the revenue from which goes back into making more Walks Around Britain programmes - but you don't have to subscribe if you don't want to.
+To be able to watch all our TV programmes whenever you want and to be the first to watch new editions, then you can subscribe to Walks Around Britain+, our subscription-based video streaming website - like a "Netflix for Walking".
+This is a paid-for subscription website - the revenue from which goes back into making more Walks Around Britain programmes - but you don't have to subscribe if you don't want to.
 This main website will remain free-of-charge to use.

 Our website builds upon the walks from our television series, and we have 14 walks in each season.
-We always try to make sure there's a good geographical spread throughout the seasons, and we aim to be having walks in all parts of Britain as soon as we can.
+We always try to make sure there's a good geographical spread throughout the seasons, and we'll have walks in all parts of Britain as soon as we can.

 We're always interested in working with destinations to get walks into our television series and onto the website, so if you are a tourist board, council, hotel chain or similar company, and would like us to feature your area sooner, then please get in touch here.
 We'll gladly share the short version of our video walks on your site and give you credits and links.

-We've always filmed and edited our walks in High Definition right from the start, so all our TV series and specials have been made in HD from the start.
+We've always filmed and edited our walks in High Definition right from the start, so all our TV series and specials have been made in HD.
 However, all the 20 TV channels in the UK - and those around the world - which take our series only broadcast in SD at the moment, and so on television the series will continue to be in standard definition for the foreseeable future.

 With Walks Around Britain being broadcast on 20 TV channels in the UK, it isn't possible for us to keep up-to-date times of all the showings here on our website... but on this page there's a list of all those 20 channels with links to the TV listings/schedule pages of their website for you to check.